Agoric/documentation/main/REPL/timerServices.md

 For example, people might want it for testing.

 Both timer services let you:
-- Get the start time of the current block. **tyg todo: Is this the case for local?**
+- Get a monotonically increasing timestamp for each instance of the local chain.
 - Schedule `wake()` calls.
 - Remove scheduled `wake()` calls.
 - Create a repeater for scheduling of events at regular intervals.